Mitigating the barren plateau problem in linear optics: The dual-valued phase shifter

 Finally, if we perform fermion sampling of Sec.~\ref{sec:fermion_sampling} with, say cold atoms in an optical lattice, then this system has no ancillary modes, and each gate is deterministic as only standard phase shifters are required.
 On the other hand, if we were to perform photonic fermion sampling we require $n$ copies of the interferometer giving us $Nn$ modes in total.
 Simulating $n$ fermions also requires a state preparation stage with $O(n^4)$ controlled swap gates~\cite{Matthews_2013}.
 With linear optics alone, this is non-deterministic and requires $O(n^4)$ ancillary photons and $O(n^4)$ ancillary modes.
 The probability of success of state preparation is at most $1/9$ (see Sec~\ref{sec:fermion_sampling}) however each phase shifter in the interferometer works deterministically as they are linear

 We see that both realisations of fermion sampling scale the best out of the methods presented.
 Whilst the non-linear DVPS is promising, it requires infeasible non-linearities.
-As we are interested in photonic linear optics, one would opt for photonic fermion sampling as it scales better than the DVPS for large problems, as each parametrised unitary is deterministic and the total number of photons required is independent of $N$, allowing for very large $N$ systems to be constructed at relatively low cost
+As we are interested in photonic linear optics, one would opt for photonic fermion sampling as it scales better than the DVPS for large problems because each gate is deterministic and the total number of photons required is independent of $N$, allowing for very large $N$ systems to be constructed at relatively low cost.